kiranmak/me/_pages/resume.md

 - Hands-on experience with  distributed network operating systems for multi-card platofrms.
 Specifically worked on RAS (reliability, availability and stability) component of the infrastructure.

 ## Education
-- *Master of Computer Applications, Pune University, 1994–1997*
-- *Bachelor of Science, Delhi University, 1991–1994*
+Master of Computer Applications, Pune University(Graduated *1997*) and Bachelor of Science, Delhi University (Graduated 1994).

 ## External Positions of Responsibility
-- *IETF WG Chair for the SNAC-WG: Stub Networks using IPv6 (2021-)*
+- *IETF WG Chair for the SNAC-WG: Stub Networks using IPv6 (2021-25)*
 - *General Chair of Workshops on IEEE New Internetworking Protocols (2020-22)*
 - *Rapporteur for E2E Network Slicing Architecture, ETSI (2017)*